Bhoot (film)

-Bhoot is a 2003 Indian Hindi-language supernatural horror film directed by Ram Gopal Varma and stars an ensemble cast of Ajay Devgn, Urmila Matondkar, Nana Patekar, Rekha, Fardeen Khan and Tanuja.
+Bhoot is a 2003 Indian Hindi-language supernatural horror film directed by Ram Gopal Varma and stars an ensemble cast of Ajay Devgn, Urmila Matondkar, Nana Patekar, Rekha, Fardeen Khan, Tanuja, and Seema Biswas.
 It is the second horror film made by Ram Gopal Verma after Raat.
 The film was perceived to be different from a typical Hindi film as it did not feature the songs composed for it.
 The film was later dubbed in Telugu as 12 Va Anthasthu and remade in Tamil as Shock.

 Bhoot was a box-office hit.
 Urmila won several accolades and awards for her performance as a possessed wife.
 Over the years, it has been considered one of the best Bollywood horror films of all time.
 Verma made a sequel called Bhoot Returns which was released on 12 October 2012.

 Plot

-The story is about Vishal Bhatia (Ajay Devgn), an investment advisor who is married to Swati Bhatia (Urmila Matondkar).
-The couple rents a high-rise apartment at a ridiculously low price.
-The broker of the apartment introduces Vishal to the owner of the apartment, Mr. Thakkar (Amar Talwar) and explains to Vishal that a widow named Manjeet Khosla (Barkha Madan), the previous resident, committed suicide after killing her own son.
-Vishal hides this fact from Swati, as she will object to renting such a residence.
-But the owner accidentally slips in the secret.
+The story follows Vishal Bhatia (Ajay Devgn), an investment adviser married to Swati Bhatia (Urmila Matondkar).
+The couple rent a high-rise apartment at an unusually low price.
+The broker introduces Vishal to the owner, Mr Thakkar (Amar Talwar), and explains that a widow named Manjeet Khosla (Barkha Madan), the previous resident, committed suicide after killing her own son.
+Vishal conceals this information from Swati, knowing she would object to living in such a place.
+However, the owner accidentally reveals the secret.

-Swati is extremely annoyed with Vishal for hiding the fact of the previous tenants, although he does not believe the notions of ghosts and bad luck.
-Swati soon starts seeing things and behaving very strangely.
-Vishal consults Dr. Rajan (Victor Banerjee).
-By this time it is understood that Swati is possessed, although Vishal thinks she's sleepwalking.
-One night Vishal notices that Swati is missing from the apartment.
-He goes out to search for her only to find her coming out of the elevator.
-Vishal feels something is wrong and goes to the ground floor, and sees the murdered watchman whose neck had been snapped backwards.
-This indicates possessed Swati murdered him.
-Vishal's whole scepticism is gone.
-Inspector Liyaqat Qureshi (Nana Patekar), who arrives at the apartment to investigate the death, becomes suspicious of the duo and their strange behavior.
-He follows Vishal and Dr. Rajan.
+Swati is extremely upset with Vishal for hiding the truth about the previous occupants, although he dismisses notions of ghosts and bad luck.
+She soon begins seeing things and behaving strangely.
+Vishal consults Dr Rajan (Victor Banerjee).
+By this point, it becomes apparent that Swati is possessed, although Vishal believes she is merely sleepwalking.
+One night, he notices Swati is missing from the apartment.
+While searching for her, he sees her emerging from the lift.
+Sensing something is wrong, Vishal goes to the ground floor and discovers the watchman, murdered with his neck snapped backwards, implying that the possessed Swati killed him.
+Vishal’s scepticism vanishes.
+Inspector Liyaqat Qureshi (Nana Patekar), who arrives to investigate the death, grows suspicious of the couple and their unusual behaviour, and begins following Vishal and Dr Rajan.